LukasMorgenthal/PIML-PyScrew-Benchmarks/README.md

 ```

 # How to run the Unishape_docker
-> Building docker image for UniShape
+> Building docker image for UniShape.
+Navigate to Unishape_docker and build image.
 ```bash
 docker build -f Dockerfile_Unishape -t unishape-benchmarks .
 ```